cloudflare/cloudflare-docs/content/registrar/account-options/icloud-domains.md

 ### Signing in with Apple

-If you had signed up with Apple, signing into Cloudflare is as easy as clicking the “Sign in with Apple” button.
+If you had signed up with Apple, signing into Cloudflare is as easy as clicking the "Sign in with Apple" button.

 ### Signing in with Cloudflare